needle-mirror/com.unity.live-capture/Documentation~/virtual-camera-getting-started.md

 **Notes**:

 1. Depends on the Post-Processing Stack V2.
 The feature will only be activated if `com.unity.postprocessing` is installed.
-2. At the moment Depth Of Field is only supported when using the basic Virtual Camera Actor (as opposed to the Cinemachine one).
+2. At the moment Depth Of Field is only supported when using the basic Virtual Camera Actor (as opposed to the Cinemachine variant).